“Where can I sell my phone for a good price?”

 9. Pawn Shops

-If you are not crazy about selling your old cell phones over the Internet, the local pawn shops represent another excellent avenue to sell them.
+If you are not crazy about selling your old cell phones over the Internet, the local pawn shops represent another excellent avenue.

 So, be ready to do your research and compare prices for your device if you want to secure the best price.

 10. Garage sales

 Selling electronics at garage sales is probably not the best option in term of the price you can fetch.

 But its value comes in the form of convenience and capacity to draw crowd.

 If you are organizing one, or know somebody who is, this could be a decent option.